 Tinnitus Diagnosis

 Diagnosis of tinnitus usually begins with a thorough hearing examination.
-The medical history will be reviewed, and a set of hearing tests will be conducted on the patient by an audiologist or ENT specialist to determine if there is present hearing loss.
+The medical history will be reviewed, and a set of hearing tests will be conducted on the patient in an audiologist or ENT specialist to determine if there is present hearing loss.
 Additionally, an MRI or CT scan may be run to rule out a structural abnormality or underlying disease that could be the cause of tinnitus.

 Tinnitus Treatment